This Is The Best Way To Use IHG Rewards Points

 Other Uses for IHG Points

 IHG points can also be used for other things, like shopping, gift cards, airline miles, and airline tickets.
 All are bad options, in our opinion.
 You're better off shopping the deals that Brad's Deals finds for you, not using a terrible points conversion to buy an electronic.
 Gift cards are an equally bad idea (use someone like Card Cash instead).
-Unlike SPG points, which offer favorable conversion rates for airline miles, IHG has terrible rates across the board, most at a 5:1 ratio.
+Unlike Marriott Bonvoy points, which offer favorable conversion rates for airline miles, IHG has terrible rates across the board, most at a 5:1 ratio.
 And finally, you can buy airline tickets, but the price is atrocious- less than 0.3 cents per point on average.

 Summing It Up